 Be careful though, sometimes asking for too specific feedback can really influence the eye of the person giving the critique!
 By asking people to look closely at the shoulder of your character, you might make them miss the fact that his feet are completely broken!

 I'll add a side note here.
-It may seem obvious, but when you are asking for ANYTHING, be it online or in real life (especially when it involves people spending their time),
+It may seem obvious, but when you are asking for ANYTHING, be it online or in real life (especially when it involves people spending their time), BE POLITE!

 You can ask a very good question, easy to answer etc...but if you don't say "Hello" and "Thank You", you might get a (most likely cold) answer, and you might also look like someone who doesn't care about other people.
 And, that is exactly the opposite of the desired effect when it comes to helping each other.
 Remember, nobody is forced to help anyone online, people do it because they want to, make them want to!